mitchellbpowell/website/p/odds-and-ends.md

 Singapore's rapid transition from very poor to very wealthy has not been equalled by any country I know of.
 But Singapore is a small country, with about six million inhabitants.
 For a country that has rapidly pulled a very large number of people out of deep poverty, the greatest example in the modern world is China.
 This nation of 1.4 billion people has a GDP per capita, in current US dollars, of \$11,429 as of 2019.
 This is up from \$452 in 1960, which comes to an average annual increase of 5.6%.
 However, the last ten years after seen a per capita growth rate of just 2.7% on average.
 (Values calculated from World Bank [numbers](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD?view=chart).)

 As China's transformation slows, perhaps the next major story to be told in the elimination of poverty is that of India.
 India still trails behind China, at about \$2,104 of per-capita income as of 2019, up from $82 in 1960.
 It started behind China and remains behind China -- its growth rate on average the last sixty years has been about the same.
 But over the last ten years, its growth rate has been more than double China's.
 If this continues, we will see India catching up, year by year, closer to where China is.
 This would draw hundreds more millions of people out of poverty and readjust the global balance of power.

+# Cincinnati Christian University

+While I am not a member of any religion, my family tree goes back into the group known widely as the Christian Churches / Churches of Christ.
+My parents met each other, and both sets of my grandparents met each other at the university whose final name was Cincinnati Christian University, and which had previously gone under the names of Cincinnati Bible Seminary and Cincinnati Bible College.

+The college was founded in 1924, by the conservative side of a recent denominational split with the group that is now known as the Disciples of Christ.
+Protestant sects were splitting right and left those days, and it was on the right the founders of CCU fell.
+It grew to occupy an important social position in the Christian Churches as an intellectual center and training-ground for ministers.
+Opinions vary, but the mid-sixties must have been near its peak influence.
+You can see an old recruitment video, in which both my grandparents on one side of my family appear, [here](https://www.youtube.com/watch?v=lsKRQnpemYc).

+My grandfather, Ronald Henderson, was a professor there from 1961-2001, and through his influence and other family connections the social world of CCU continues to form a background to my family's world.
+The college eventually shut down in 2019 after facing a long and complex battle with the financial realities of running a traditional religious university in what is increasingly not a traditional religious world.

 # Cladistics
 [Cladistics](https://en.wikipedia.org/wiki/Cladistics) classifies living beings in terms of biological relatedness rather than the categories we intuitively use in English.
 See, for example, the title of Lulu Miller's _Why Fish Don't Exist_.